insure logo

 “Nearly every home insurance company is going to welcome a brand-new home with open arms,” said John Espenschied, owner of Insurance Brokers Group.
 “Because everything is new, the likelihood of having a (peril) claim, other than with weather, is very low.”

-What standard home insurance covers
+What does new home insurance cover?

 There are many additional coverages, such as sewer backup, identity theft and earthquake protection, that are available to add to the home policy.
+These are options you can choose to add.

 How much is homeowners insurance on a new home?

+Insurance for a home that is still under construction differs from a homeowners policy for a house that’s complete and move-in ready.
 You’re going to need a builder’s risk policy to cover you during construction even if you’re hiring all the trades, buying the building material and acting as the new home’s general contractor.

 Worters stressed to “make sure you purchase builder’s risk insurance” if you are the one in charge of “building” the home.